cgg3a/database-project-4560-5560/README.md

 ## How to Run

 Before starting the Flask server, we must ensure that we are working inside our virtual environment where Flask is installed.
+Also, make sure you have all the dependencies in requirements.txt.
+If any are missing they can be installed with pip.

 ### 1. Install pipenv if you haven't